COVID-19 Student FAQs

 Client-facing spaces: Many spaces on campus involve face-to-face service, such as dining, stores, and advising/counseling operations.
-In addition to using online service options, the spaces will be reconfigured in ways modeled after commercial retail outlets.
+In addition to using online service options, the spaces will be reconfigured in ways modeled after retail stores.

-Everyone will be required to wear masks when physical distancing is not possible.
-This rule applies to all employees and students, unless they are unable to do so because of a health-related reason.
-Face shields may be worn while teaching or working if the employee so desires.
+Everyone who comes on campus will be required to wear facial coverings when physical distancing is not possible.
+This rule applies to all employees, students, and outside personnel (vendors) unless they are unable to do so because of a health-related reason.
+Face shields may be worn while teaching or working if the employee prefers.

-CWU will provide cloth face masks to all students and employees.
+CWU will provide cloth facial coverings to all students and employees.
 Alternative facial protection (hoods/shields/face guards) will also be made available to employees whose positions require additional protection.

-The current situation calls for increased emphasis sanitizing our spaces and on emphasizing personal hygiene.
-Our housekeeping staff will clean all classrooms, labs, and studios at least daily.
-They will sanitize public washrooms twice daily.
+This situation calls for increased emphasis sanitizing our spaces and on emphasizing personal hygiene.
+CWU’s custodial staff will clean all classrooms, labs, and studios at least daily, and they will sanitize public washrooms twice a day.
 Sanitizing wipes will be available in all teaching and work areas to clean spaces between uses.
-Hand sanitizer will be available throughout the university.
+Hand sanitizer will be available throughout the university facilities.

-The university will take responsibility for implementing the significant components of the plan and for monitoring emerging research findings and changes in public policies.
+The university will take responsibility for implementing the plan and for monitoring emerging research findings and changes in public policies.
 All of us must join together to keep one another safe.
-We can do this by distancing, wearing masks, and regularly washing our hands—that don’t impinge on the academic freedoms we so cherish.
+We can do this by distancing, wearing facial coverings, and frequent hand-washing.

 For more information, see President Gaudino’s May 26, 2020 letter.